prillcode/minecraft-crossplatform-docker/SETUP.md

 # Detailed Setup Guide

-Step-by-step guide to get your Minecraft server running from scratch.
+This document repeats the same content described in the README, but includes clarification steps to help get your Local docker-hosted Minecraft server running!

 ## Prerequisites Check